amazon-ion/ion-docs/binary.md

 69 80 0F D0 81 81 80 80 80 81    // The same instant with 0d1 fractional seconds
 ```

-Conversely none of the following are equivalent:
+Conversely, none of the following are equivalent:

 ```
 68 80 0F D0 81 81 80 80 80       // 2000-01-01T00:00:00Z with no fractional seconds